 Since you and I both work at SaaS companies, I’ll shoot straight with you.
 You don’t necessarily need RFP software.
 You can survive without it, but you’ll be surviving rather than succeeding when your Content Library is a spreadsheet instead of a system.

 You don’t need to drive your car to get to work.
 But you also don’t want to spend two hours on public transportation when you could get there in 25 minutes.
 This is how RFP software works.
 It makes life easier.

 RFP software helps you define a positive workflow, where you spell out roles and responsibilities.
 You have one page of communication with chat tools inside the platform, along with integrations with crowd favorites like Slack and Salesforce.
 You give everybody visibility into the process with dashboards.
-You stop wasting your effort, typing the same thing or searching for responses, because you’re storing everything inside an intelligent answer library.
+You stop wasting your effort, typing the same thing or searching for responses, because you’re storing everything inside an intelligent Content Library.

 RFPIO’s features are likely in line with the goal of the product you stand behind at your company.
 We’re all building technology to make processes more efficient for people.
 For you, that means no more Control+F to find RFP responses.
 It’s time to practice what you preach and use software to make RFP response a successful endeavor for your team.